 Over the last six years, the Dane County CJC has partnered with criminal justice experts from across the nation to help inform and enhance policy decisions.
 Our partners include The Institute for Justice Planning, The Sentencing Project, Center for Effective Public Policy, Urban Institute, Government Alliance on Racial Equity, The Vera Institute of Justice, and the Pretrial Justice Institute.

 As the CJC develops performance measurements and “markers of success,” we look toward newly forged data-sharing agreements to assist in a performance management plan that includes a process for conducting cost-benefit analysis and evaluation of results across all systems.
-The Criminal Justice Council has two formal subcommittees to assist policy and procedure analysis: the Pretrial Reform Subcommittee and Racial Disparities Subcommittee.
-Minutes and agendas for these subcommittees may be found on Legistar under their respective committee names.
+The Criminal Justice Council has three formal subcommittees to assist policy and procedure analysis: the Pretrial Reform Subcommittee, the Racial Disparities Subcommittee, and the Behavioral Health Subcommittee.
+To view agendas and minutes for these subcommittees, please follow the links below.

 Name: Colleen Clark Bernhardt